kaseyclark7/fluid-circles-viz/README.md

 ## Features

 - **Automatic Animation**: Circles grow and shrink automatically when animation is started
+- **People Flow Animation**:
+  - Dotted lines show paths between circles
-- **Connection Lines**: Animated lines between related circles that pulse to show relationships
+  - Animated particles represent people moving between circles
-  - Strong connections: Solid white lines
-  - Medium connections: Dashed light gray lines
-  - Weak connections: Dotted gray lines
+  - Circles dynamically resize based on inflow/outflow of people
+  - Source circles get smaller as people leave
+  - Target circles get larger as people arrive
 - **Interactive Controls**:
   - Start/Stop animation
   - Reset to original sizes
   - Manual size control with slider
   - Select specific circles or all circles
 - **Click Interaction**: Click any circle to toggle between normal and enlarged size
-- **Hover Effects**: Hover over circles to see details and highlight connected lines
+- **Hover Effects**: Hover over circles to see details and highlight connected flow paths

 ## How to Use